olets/griid/README.md

 		.progressive-grid
 	}

+&nbsp;

 ## Customizing your griid installation

 ### A. Customizing the installation
-The default installation from `.griid--install` will fit most needs, but you can also build a custom griid setup to support only the features your site uses.
+The [default installation](https://github.com/olets/griid#a-typical-usage) from `.griid--install` will fit most needs, but you can also build a custom griid setup to support only the features your site uses.
 This keeps the compiled griid CSS weight to the lowest possible on a per-site basis

-1. `.griid--base` is always the first thing.
-It gives you support for multi-row grids, and is required by everything else
+1. `.griid--base` is always required
-2. `.griid--inline-alignment` adds support for using alignment classes in your markup.
-As we will see, there are functions for doing this in **griid-functions.less** (see below) but just in case you really want to have it in your markup:
+2. `.griid--inline-alignment` adds support for using inline alignment classes.
+It's probably preferable to use [the alignment transformations](https://github.com/olets/griid#a-alignment) but just in case you really want to have it in your markup:
 	- Add `.left`, `.center`, `.right` to a multi-row grid to override orphan alignment
 	- Add `.left`, `.center`, `.right` to a cell to override the cell alignment
 	- Add `.top`, `.middle`, or `.bottom` to a grid to control the default for its child cells
 	- Add `.top`, `.middle`, or `.bottom` to a cell to control its vertical alignment
 3. `.griid--single-row` adds support for single-row grids with equal-width, equal-height cells.
 By default these cells do NOT have gutters or row spacing
-4. `.griid--space-single-row` (NOT included in `.griid--install`) adds gutters and row spacing (both @griid--gutter) to `.griid .cell*x` grids.
+4. `.griid--space-single-row` (NOT included in [`.griid--install`](https://github.com/olets/griid#a-typical-usage)) adds gutters and row spacing (both @griid--gutter) to `.griid .cell*x` grids.
 Beware that this will frame the entire `.griid .cell*x` grids in a @griid-gutter space
 5. `.griid--base`, with or without `.griid--inline-alignment` and`.griid--single-row`, still needs initialization.
   -            `.griid--initialize` gets you ready to go with all three grid types
   -          Or run any of `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row` if you don't need to support them all